RetCute/ChatBotPlugin/README.md

-# ChatGPTBot
+# NewBingBot
-A HoshinoBot Plugin For ChatGPT
+A HoshinoBot Plugin For NewBing